 Mold remediation in homes and businesses is a tedious yet essential process.
 Mold allergies can range from a faint mold smell to a full-blown mold allergy, which can cause medical problems.
 Some mold symptoms can include a constant itch, watering of the eyes, coughing, shortness of breath, rashes, watery eyes, or nose and throat irritation.
-Read on for tips on how to begin Mold Remediation CT in your home or business properly.
+Read on for tips on how to begin Mold Remediation in your home or business properly.

 Before you get started, wear protective gloves and a mask.
 Most mold remediation experts recommend that people with allergies wear masks because the airborne pollutants can easily be inhaled.
 If you think there may be a mildew odor in your basement, use a basement air purifier.
 Also, wear gloves and old clothes when cleaning because it’s difficult to clean wet materials.
 Exercises extreme caution when removing mold because they release mold spores and particles when disturbed.

 Mold loves moisture, so sealing your basement is essential.
 One way to keep mold from thriving is to have a healthy foundation and free draining soil.
 It’s also a good idea to buy a radonseal to identify and seal cracks and porous areas.
 A radonseal resembles a thick book and acts as an effective mold remediation tool.

 A water-based penetrating sealer will prevent mold spores from sticking to the surface and drying quickly.
 The penetrations protect your molds from surface damage, such as cracking.
 Radonseal and water-based penetrations are also helpful in eliminating fungi and mildew that can grow in damp areas.
 A mastic, which is similar to concrete sealant, acts as a physical barrier between soil particles and mold growth.
 Other products used in mold remediation include: